Community Theatre, Thetford, Vermont.

 Ken Burchard is a retired surgeon and a Professor Emeritus at The Geisel School of Medicine at Dartmouth.
 He has served as treasurer of The Parish Players theater company for approximately twelve years.
 Connecting with The Parish Players brought Ken in direct contact with talented actors, directors, and producers, all of whom provide for a remarkable community theater.
 Ken has written several plays that have focused on less than laudable “educational” experiences during medical training.
 Ken is hoping to champion a Theater in Medical Education program at The University of Rochester School of Medicine and Dentistry.
 The recognition that such an effort is feasible is a direct result of Ken’s exposure and engagement with The Parish Players.

-Jeannie Hines - Secretary
+Philip Noble - Secretary

 Robyn Noble- Corresponding Secretary